EBI-Metagenomics/mobilome-annotation-pipeline/README.md

     -with-docker my_icefinder
 ```

 A GFF validation process is used to detect formatting errors in the final GFF3 output.
-This process can be skipped adding `--validator false`.
+This process can be skipped adding `--gff-validation false`.

 <a name="out"></a>